fyndoc/vms/docs/pim/relationships.md

 3. A panel would open on the right side for you to fill the following details.
     * **Relationship Name** - Give a name to the relationship, e.g. Colour Variant
-    * **Relationship Description** - (Optional) Write a description to explain the relationship, e.g. *colour variants are nothing but same product in different colours*
+    * **Relationship Description** - (Optional) Write a description to explain the relationship, e.g. *colour variants are nothing but same product with different colours*
     * **Type** - Choose 'Variant'
-    * **Template** - Select the template whose SKU can be grouped together with the relationship you are creating:
+    * **Template** - Select the template whose SKUs can have the relationship you are creating:
-        * **All templates** - (Default) SKUs of any template can be grouped with SKU of other template.
+        * **All templates** - (Default) SKUs of any template can be grouped with another SKU belonging to the same template.
-        * **Choose templates** - Relationship will be available only for SKUs that follow the same template.
-It cannot be attached to SKUs belonging to different templates.
+        * **Choose templates** - SKUs of specific templates can be grouped with another SKU belonging to the same template.
     * **Attributes** - Choose the attributes on the basis of which the relationship would be created.
 For e.g. `Primary Colour` attribute can be chosen to form the basis for `Colour Variants` relationship to exist.
 This will determine which attribute(s) are responsible for the SKUs to be variants of each other.

 4. Click **Create Relationship**.